SCORES & OUTDOORS – The “beloved” American eel: What about it?

-A reader this week asked about eels.
-And urged me to write something about them.
-Well, I know for a fact that eels exist in Webber Pond, in Vassalboro, because my wife and I have caught them.
+Eels are a little scary.
+I know for a fact that eels exist in Webber Pond, in Vassalboro, because my wife and I have caught them.
 They also can be found in China Lake.
 This one goes back a while.
 I was a young lad in the 1950s, when I was probably about nine years old, and I remember being in an old wooden boat, with no motor, but oars, with my dad and an uncle.
-I don’t remember which uncle.
-Someone in the boat caught an eel, because my only recollection of that adventure was when they took out a cleaver-like knife and cut its head off on the gunwale of the boat.
+I don’t remember which one, but someone in the boat caught an eel, because my only recollection of that adventure was when they took out a cleaver-like knife and cut off its head on the gunwale of the boat.
 It was a white boat with red trim.
 By the way, that was the only time I can ever remember being on China Lake.

 Another instance I have had with eels was catching one through the ice on Three Mile Pond one year back in the 1990s.
 We left it on the ice to die, and then scaled, gutted it, and cut it into chunks for dinner.
 I can remember the muscled fish “dancing” in the frying pan, and had the consistency of a scallop.
 We kind of altered the taste with a little garlic.